MarcoSteinke/Cost-Of-Stability-Reductions/README.md

 ## Mentions:

-This work is based on publications in the area of Complexity Theory, especially Stability of Graphs, studied and published by Frei, Hermaspaandra, Rothe and Weishaupt.
+This work is based on publications in the area of Complexity Theory, especially Stability of Graphs, studied and published by Fabian Frei, Edith Hemaspaandra, Jörg Rothe and Robin Weishaupt.

 ## Sources: